-Whether you are facing divorce, separation, child contact problems or other family difficulties GHW Solicitors understand family law and we pride ourselves on offering the very best service.
+Whether you are facing divorce, separation or other family difficulties GHW Solicitors understand family law and we pride ourselves on offering the very best service.
 We can help you decide what is right personally, legally and financially, for you and your family.

 We know that engaging the services of a family lawyer is often the very last thing you want to do.
 We understand that when you ask for advice on a family law issue it may be one of the most difficult and challenging times of your life.
 GHW Solicitors are here to ensure you are guided through your family law issues with confidence and certainty that the best people for the job are looking out for you.

 We can offer advice on all aspects of family law including the following:

 Usually an uncontested divorce takes about four to six months to complete.
 Any issues to do with the children or finances could take longer, often between six and twelve months.